siderolabs/omni-docs/content/docs/tutorials/getting_started.md

 Almost all cluster operations can be done via the Omni Web UI, but `omnictl` is used for advanced operations, to integrate Omni into CI workflows, or simply if you prefer a CLI to a UI.

 Download `omnictl` from within Omni: on the Home tab, click the "Download omnictl" button on the right hand side, select the appropriate platform, and the "Download" button.
-Then ensure to rename the binary, make it executable, and copy to a location on your path.
+Make sure to rename the binary, make it executable, and copy to a location on your path.
 For example:
 ```bash
 Downloads % mv omnictl-darwin-arm64 omnictl